Tbilisi Metro: Fares

 The Tbilisi Metro uses a flat-fare system of 1 lari per journey.
 Tokens are no longer used, and riders must purchase for 2 lari a Metromoney Card (a stored value card available at metro stations), onto which they can add fares.
-The card allows riders to re-enter the system for 90 minutes upon leaving it at no charge.
+The card allows riders to re-enter the system within 90 minutes of leaving it at no charge.

 Future

-The system had also an advanced extension plan, with a third line, amongst other locations, encompassing the district of Vake.
+The system also had an advanced extension plan, with a third line, amongst other locations, encompassing the district of Vake.
 Forming a typical Soviet triangle with a three-line six radii layout intersecting in the city centre.
 However, most of the construction sites remain frozen, some dating to Soviet times.

-There are also plans to return a tram network in Tbilisi.
+There were also in the past plans to return to a tram network in Tbilisi.
+However, today this is no longer discussed by any political party.